-The app isn't just for topping up the card (though you do have to do that - including a £100 top-up to start with) - it will also instantly update your balance, provide handy notifications (including why a transaction was declined) and more, such as a neat visual way of seeing where you spend your money.
+In addition to the card you get an app, which you can use for paying money into the account, but it will also instantly update your balance, provide handy notifications (including why a transaction was declined) and more, such as a neat visual way of seeing where you spend your money.
 You can also use the app to suspend the card if it's lost or stolen, and to request a new one.

 There are other benefits including adding notes or receipts to transactions, and the card also won't be blocked if you go abroad – you don't need to notify Monzo about travelling.